alexalpz/learning-node/README.md

 # learning-node

+######Here's my progress of what I have done and have learned so far with the LinkedIn Learning node.js course.

 o Understanding what node is, it's benefits and asynchronouse tasks and callbacks

 o Written my own module, managed third-party packages with npm and create package.json files